 9. Higher Levels of Fatigue

 Fatigue is more common among individuals with cerebral palsy due to high muscle tone which strains the muscles, bones, and joints.
 As a result, the body has to exert more energy to move, which may cause individuals with cerebral palsy to fatigue quickly.

 Effective Ways to Manage Complications of Cerebral Palsy

-Some of the best ways to manage complications of cerebral palsy include:
+Some of the most effective ways to manage complications of cerebral palsy include:

 - Physical therapy focuses on improving mobility through exercises designed to stretch tight muscles, strengthen underused muscles, maintain full range of motion, and reduce the excitability of spastic muscles.

 - Occupational therapy also focuses on improving mobility by practicing activities of daily living and learning how to use adaptive tools.
-This helps develop fine motor skills and promote a more independent lifestyle.
+This develops fine motor skills and promotes a more independent lifestyle.

-- Orthotic devices like braces, splints, and casts help promote musculoskeletal alignment.
-Moreover, they resist the tightening of spastic muscles, which can help lengthen muscles even when individuals are not actively stretching.
+- Orthotic devices such as braces, splints, and casts promote musculoskeletal alignment.
+Moreover, they resist the tightening of spastic muscles, which may lengthen muscles even when individuals are not actively stretching.

-- Medications can help temporarily relieve many complications of cerebral palsy including pain, high muscle tone, and sleep problems.
+- Medications may temporarily relieve complications of cerebral palsy including pain, high muscle tone, and sleep problems.

-- Consistent stretching can help lengthen tight muscles, improve range of motion, and help reduce pain associated with high muscle tone.
+- Consistent stretching lengthens tight muscles, improves range of motion, and reduces pain associated with high muscle tone.

-- Cognitive exercises can help improve the brain’s ability to process sensory information through consistent stimulation.
+- Cognitive exercises improve the brain’s ability to process sensory information through consistent stimulation.

 - Surgery is generally recommended for severe complications that do not respond to other forms of management.
-They can involve selectively cutting nerves or manually lengthening tendons to reduce muscle tone.
+They may involve selectively severing nerves or manually lengthening tendons to reduce muscle tone.

 Understanding Complications of Cerebral Palsy